TheKidThatCodes-CC/Helium/ISA.md

     - float[0x01] probably platform specific
     - str[0x02] simple
     - bool[0x03] first bit?
+    - null/nil/none[0x04]
 - ### **exp** bytes[exp(8bit)]
-  makes the size of the exp() field in the next instruction bytes bytes long
+  makes the size of the exp() field in the next instruction bytes bytes long, this is a marker, not a actual instruction. this